erickcastelli/phasex/README.md

 Second, we use cmake to generate the make file.
 Thus, be sure that you have cmake installed.

-Download this git repository, and follow these instructions:
+Download this git repository (using "git clone https://github.com/erickcastelli/phasex"), and follow these instructions:
 - enter folder /build
 - type "cmake ../source/"
 - if everything worked, type "make"